How to Set Up Google Analytics on WordPress Multisite Network

 Sub-site Dashboard WP Multi-Site

-It can take a few hours for Google Analytics to start collecting data.
+Note: It may take a number of hours or a day or two for Google Analytics to begin collecting data.

-Once it does, you can go to Insights » Reports to each individual site to see how your site is doing.
+Once it begins tracking activity, you can go to Insights » Reports in each subsite dashboard to see how they’re performing.

 We hope this tutorial helped you to set up Google Analytics on WordPress multisite network.
 You may also want to see our guide on the best WordPress multisite plugins.